Sewerbird/Kyahidan-Culture-Project/README.md

   - Economics
   - Arts
   - Governance
-- Hardcover illustrated book containing all the above.
+- (Hardcover?) illustrated guidebook containing all the above.
 100-300 pages.
-(13x21cm-ish page size)
+(Like a tourist guide book)